How-to guide

 Stand in even light, keep the camera level, and leave enough room around the head so the final crop is flexible.

-The best document photo process starts before cropping.
+A good document photo starts before cropping.
 A clean source photo reduces the need for risky fixes later.

 How it works